Parliamentary Assembly of the Mediterranean: Secretariat

+Laissez-passer

+Pursuant to Article 24.5 of the Statutes of the Assembly, the Secretariat issues the PAM laissez-passer, a travel document that is issued to representatives of the parliaments and national delegations of PAM member states and to the staff members of the Secretariat.
+It serves as a valid travel document in states that have signed agreements defining the privileges and immunities with the Assembly.

+The document is issued in two classes.
+A document with a red cover is issued to the President of the Assembly, members of the Bureau, members of parliaments, and the executive staff of the Secretariat, which indicates the entitlement of the bearer to the privileges and immunities accorded to diplomatic envoys under international law.
+A blue cover document is issued for officials and delegates of national parliaments and all other staff of the Secretariat.

+The electronic laissez-passer is produced by the Austrian State Printing House and complies with the International Civil Aviation Organization's standards for machine readable travel documents.

+The document consists of 32 printed pages, with a radio frequency microprocessor embedded inside the back cover that records the personal and biometric information of the holder and the digital signature of the issuing authority.
+The PAM Secretariat operates a Country Signing Certificate Authority for the document, allowing for the generation of the root certificates used to sign the documents, thereby certifying the data files that are stored in the microprocessor.

 Relations with non-Mediterranean countries and international institutions

 The membership criteria and geographical location of its members position PAM as a central actor in the Mediterranean region.

 The General Assembly of the United Nations granted observer status to the Parliamentary Assembly of the Mediterranean, by the Resolution A/RES/64/124, at its 64th Session on 16 December 2009.

-An essential link with civil society, parliamentarians are key to any political decision-making process.
-In order to ensure coherence and coordination in decision processes, including social peace, it is necessary that parliamentarians fully participate in today’s regional debates thereby contributing to the elaboration of policies that bear both an immediate impact and a long-term impact for future generations.
-Today’s challenges, including mass migration, climate change and most importantly the resurgence of conflicts and the evolution of terrorism, require a collective effort, goodwill and confidence-building measures.
+In order to ensure coherence and coordination in decision processes, including social peace, the PAM encourages parliamentarians to participate in today’s regional debates, contributing to the elaboration of policies that bear both an immediate impact and a long-term impact for future generations.
+According to the PAM, today’s challenges, which include mass migration, climate change and most importantly the resurgence of conflicts and the evolution of terrorism, require a collective effort, goodwill and confidence-building measures.

 The political dialogue established among members of PAM, in particular with respect to the Middle East issues, Syria and Libya crises, and the Russian aggression against Ukraine, are of crucial importance.

 To further its objectives, PAM encourages the inter-governmental support of the main actors in the region as well as regional institutions.

 Membership

-As of 2022, there are 31 member parliaments, 3 associate member states, 2 candidate member, 60 partner states and organizations, and 13 observer organizations.
+As of February 2026, there are 31 member parliaments, 3 associate member states, 2 observer states, 59 partner states and organizations, and 13 observer organizations.